A Burger That's 'Tops' With Me

 Given that Best Wings of Memphis is, well, a wings joint, I should have an opinion about its primary product.
 I don't, so I'll defer to other blogs like Best Memphis Burger (which I believe would give Best Wings' cheeseburger three stars) and Memphis Gastro's Blog that have similar views about the restaurant's Buffalo wings.
 For the most part, the prevailing opinion of the wings is they are mushy and sweet that's due to its tomato-based sauce.
 I personally never had wings with a sauce like that, so I'll reserve judgment until I try them myself.

-UPDATE (11/30/13): Since my initial review, I went back to Best wings for a helping of wings.
+UPDATE (11/30/13): Since my initial review, I went back to Best Wings for a helping of its poultry.
 Like with other "wing" reviews, I got half my order "regular hot" and the other Honey Gold.
 The hot wings tasted like my fellow bloggers described.
 The tomato-sauced wings were moderately hot and slightly sweet.
 While that was expected, the big surprise was the Honey Gold wings.
 I want to stress the word HONEY, for the "sauce" was mostly honey with a little mustard mixed in.
 Also, the "sauce" wasn't spicy, obviously the result of it lacking hot sauce.
 Compared to other places, these Honey Gold wings were the most unique that I've ever had.

-I want to end this review by commenting on Best Wings' service. for the most part, it is very prompt in getting out orders.
+I want to end this review by commenting on Best Wings' service.
+For the most part, it is very prompt in getting out orders.
 It has to be, for none of its locations (including on Elvis Presley Blvd. and Getwell Rd.) take phone orders (I'm assuming that it got "stiffed" a lot).
 At the Summer Ave. location, Gospel music plays loudly throughout the restaurant (closed on Sundays).
 I definitely felt like I was in church while chomping on my burger.
 Overall, I had a great time at Best Wings, for it was an uplifting experience in terms of both the food and atmosphere.
 That said, I won't wait another several years for my next visit.

 Labels: Burgers, Midtown, Multiple Locations, Wings